phamtec/dsurf/README.md

 - The editor allows you to insert characters at the start but doesn't save etc.
 - First go at real editing.

+### 22-Aug-2025

+- More work on Editing
+- simplify code base with a Property class.